Ndollawa/calendar-picker/README.md

 netlify deploy
 ```
 ### Technologies Used
-Nuxt.js: Framework for building Vue.js applications.
+    - Nuxt.js: Framework for building Vue.js applications.
-Vue 3 Composition API: For reactivity and state management.
+    - Vue 3 Composition API: For reactivity and state management.
-date-fns: For date manipulation and formatting.
+    - date-fns: For date manipulation and formatting.
+    - @vuepic/vue-datepicker: For custom calendar implementation.

-Unit Testing
+#### Unit Testing
 Unit tests are implemented using Jest.
 The test suite covers the following:

 Date selection.